js-dieu/pySolarSystem/README.md

 ```

 # Credits
-The overall physics logic comes from *Stephen Gruppetta* and his article on ["Python Coding Book"](Simulating Orbiting Planets in a Solar System Using Python).
+The overall physics logic comes from *Stephen Gruppetta* and his [article](https://thepythoncodingbook.com/2021/09/29/simulating-orbiting-planets-in-a-solar-system-using-python-orbiting-planets-series-1/) `Simulating Orbiting Planets in a Solar System Using Python`.